-A clear liquid applied to concrete surfaces to protect from weather and use damage.
-Plan ahead: temperature should be above 45 degrees Fahrenheit and dry for atleast 24 hours after application.
-Wear gloves and boots so you not get sealer on your skin.
+A clear liquid applied to concrete surfaces to protect from them weather and use damage.
+Plan ahead: temperature should be above 45-degrees Fahrenheit and dry for at least 24 hours after application.
+Wear gloves and boots so you do not get sealer on your skin.

 Chips of wood compressed into sheets, used as an inexpensive way to deck flat roofs Also used in certain types of furniture especially kitchens.

 Differs from conventional boilers by heating water as required, eliminating the need for a storage tank.
-Has the added benefit of improved water pressure, compared with other types of boiler.
+Has the added benefit of improved water pressure, compared with other types of boilers.

 When moist air meets a cold surface and appears as drops of water.
-Can be a cause of damp or rotting in wooden window frames.
+Can be a cause of dampness or rotting in wooden window frames.

 An agreement (verbal or written) between a contractor and a client.
 It is advisable to draw up a contract before any work is carried out with details of payment terms, time frames, etc. An estimate is not a binding legal document.